Master of MusicThe study

 Off to work!

-After completing the degree programme, you’ll be a professional musician with your own identity.
+After completing the programme, you’ll be a professional musician with your own identity.
 You’ll have a Master of Music degree, and can put the letters MMus after your name.
 With this degree you can do all sorts of things: as a vocalist, instrumentalist, composer, producer, sound designer or music technology expert.
 It’s up to you!

 Workspaces